0xTyagi/APK-Explorer-Editor/README.md

 ### APK Explorer & Editor, an open-source tool to explore the contents of an installed APK, is strictly made with an aim to inspect an installed APK file.

-### This is an experimantal fork.
+### This is an experimental fork.
 The goal is to add support for decompiling apps into Java source code using [jadx](https://github.com/skylot/jadx) as a library.

 ## Features
 AEE currently supports the following tasks